stitchdata/docs/_saas-integrations/slack/v1/slack-v1.md

           3. Enter a name for the app and select the workspace you want to replicate data from.
           4. Click **Create App**.

-      - title: "Assign the relevant scopes to the app"
+      - title: "Grant relevant scopes to the app"
         anchor: "assign-scopes"
         content: |
           Next, you'll grant the required permissions to the app you created in [the previous step](#create-the-app).